Dietrich Bonhoeffer: Legacy

-Bonhoeffer's life as a pastor and theologian of great intellect and spirituality who lived as he preached – and his being killed because of his opposition to National Socialism – exerted great influence and inspiration for Christians across broad denominations and ideologies including Martin Luther King Jr. and the Civil Rights Movement in the United States and the anti-communist democratic movement in Eastern Europe during the Cold War.

 Bonhoeffer is commemorated in the liturgical calendars of several Christian denominations on the anniversary of his death, 9 April.
-This includes many parts of the Anglican Communion, where he is sometimes identified as a martyr, and other times not.
+This includes many parts of the Anglican Communion, where he is sometimes identified as a martyr and other times not.
 His commemoration in the liturgical calendar of the Evangelical Lutheran Church in America uses the liturgical color of white, which is typically used for non-martyred saints.
 In 2008, the General Conference of the United Methodist Church, which does not enumerate saints, officially recognized Bonhoeffer as a "modern-day martyr".
-He was the first martyr to be so recognized who lived after the Reformation, and is one of only two as of 2017.
+He was the first martyr to be so recognized who lived after the Reformation and is one of only two as of 2017.
 Bonhoeffer is remembered in the Church of England with a commemoration on 9 April.

 The Deutsche Evangelische Kirche in Sydenham, London, at which he preached between 1933 and 1935, was destroyed by bombing in 1944.
 A replacement church was built in 1958 and named Dietrich-Bonhoeffer-Kirche in his honor.

-Dietrich Bonhoeffer's text 'By Gentel Powers' is known to a large audience as a worship song.
+Dietrich Bonhoeffer's text "Von guten Mächten" (translated as 'By Gentle' or 'By Gracious Powers') is known to a large audience as a worship song.
 The song is often sung at funerals.
 In 2021 it was voted the most popular hymn in Germany.
 The best-known melody was written by Siegfried Fietz in 1970.